-Ladder logic is required for application of the MVI56-GEC module.
+Ladder logic is required for the MVI71-GEC module to work.
 Tasks that must be handled by the ladder logic are module data transfer, special block handling, and status data receipt.
 Additionally, a power-up handler may be needed to handle the initialization of the module's data and to clear any processor fault conditions.

-The sample ladder logic, on the ProSoft Solutions CD-ROM, is extensively commented, to provide information on the purpose and function of each rung.
+The sample ladder logic, on the inRAx CD-ROM, is extensively commented, to provide information on the purpose and function of each rung.
 For most applications, the sample ladder will work without modification.